xilution/xilution-cms-penguin-ci/README.md

 ## To access a client's k8s cluster

-Run `aws eks update-kubeconfig --name xilution-k8s` to update your local kubeconfig file.
+Run `aws eks update-kubeconfig --name $K8S_CLUSTER_NAME` to update your local kubeconfig file.

 ## To Uninstall Word Press from the K8s Cluster

+Update kubconfig before running the following...

 Run `make uninstall-wordpress`